 Various volumes and colors are available

 In 2017, our testers' favorite burly bag is The North Face Base Camp

 , which barely edged out the Gregory Alpaca for the win.
 While the Base Camp wins Editors' Choice and remains a measuring stick for the duffel bag market, its scores don't make it a runaway winner.
-Some other models tested have slight advantages, like the Wild Things Mule's length or the Black Hole's low weight, but the Base Camp clocked top or near-top scores in every category.
-Its shoulder straps made it one of the most comfortable models to carry "backpack-style," and the latest iteration, released in fall '15, features an extra externally accessed pocket, which adds organizational capacity.
-One of the easiest models to load, the Base Camp is also among the most weather-resistant and most durable models tested.
-Traveling through airports?
-Check out the The North Face Rolling Thunder
+Some other models tested have slight advantages, like the Patagonia's Black Hole's low weight.
+However, the Base Camp clocked top or near-top scores in every category.
+Its shoulder straps made it one of the most comfortable models to carry "backpack-style," and the latest iteration, released in Fall '15, features an extra externally accessed zippered pocket, which adds organizational capacity.
+One of the easiest models to load and rummage through, the Base Camp is also among the most weather-resistant and most durable models tested.
+It also comes in a large variety of sizes.

-Read full review: The North Face Base Camp Duffel
+Read review: The North Face Base Camp Duffel

 Best Overall Wheeled Duffel

 Patagonia Black Hole Wheeled

 Mesh pockets are dual-zippered

 Minimal options for organizational efforts

 is our OutdoorGearLab Editors' Choice for the Best Wheeled Luggage because of its simple, but very easy-to-pack design.
 It also has a beefy and water-resistant construction, which all checks in at an impressive light 7 lbs 8 oz.
 Our testers appreciated the Black Hole Wheeled Duffels above-average "off-road" performance on rougher terrain, as well as how easy it was to handle while maneuvering in crowded airports - thanks to its narrower wheelbase and good extension on its handle.
 And if 70L sounds like too much or too little space for your weekend or multi-week getaway, check out the smaller 40L model